Meet our people

 Chair of Governance Committee

 Kym and her husband Paul own New World Morrinsville.
 She has enjoyed the challenges of operating a business in the fast-moving consumer goods industry for more than 15 years.
-As local business owners, their goal is to help New Zealanders get more out of life and acquire their grocery needs - while keeping safe from COVID-19.
+As local business owners, their goal is to help New Zealanders get more out of life and acquire their grocery needs.

 Kym witnessed the impact of World Vision's work in Uganda, where she visited child sponsorship community programmes and projects supporting refugees from South Sudan.